wp-plugins/wp-rss-multi-importer/readme.txt

 * Resize images in excerpts (may slow down how quickly the page loads)
 * Allow users to determine whether to show-hide excerpts
 * Set caching time for faster page loading
+* Export all the feeds as a single RSS feed

 These features are all set in the settings tab in the admin panel.